-The reservation period for AES2020 Scientific Exhibits has closed.
+The reservation period for 2021 Scientific Exhibits will open in Spring 2021.

 Scientific Exhibits are opportunities for your company’s scientists to share information about the current state of your company’s research by presenting a series of posters in a half-day or full-day session.
 Scientific Exhibits differ from traditional poster presentations in that a far broader range of material can be presented as a collection of topics (i.e. results of various clinical trials), or a thematic presentation of one aspect of drug development (i.e. all preclinical material).
 Presentation of a range of data will enhance viewer understanding of the evolution of drug and device development.